anonaddy/anonaddy/README.md

 #### **What happens if I go over my bandwidth limit in a given month?**

 If you get close to your limit you'll be sent an email letting you know.
 If you continue and go over your limit the server will start discarding emails until your bandwidth resets the next month.

+#### **Can I login using an additional username?**

+You can add up to 3 additional usernames as a Pro user for a total of 4 (including the one you signed up with).
+You can currently only login with the one that you originally signed up with.

 #### **I'm not receiving any emails, what's wrong?**